xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 </figure>

 <br><br>
-The slick Darth Vader Approved UI you're seeing in Human and Smiletrain is the work of BioDigital front-end engineers Kathia Yau and Avinash Chan.
+That slick Darth Vader Approved UI you're seeing in Human and Smiletrain is the work of BioDigital front-end engineers Kathia Yau and Avinash Chan.

 ## 2015: SceneJS Private Fork